 Quotations,

-Notes, to various questions of The Rape of the Lock.
+Notes, and various study materials of The Rape of the Lock.

 Answer

-How did Belinda win the game of Ombre in Hampton Court?
+How did Belinda win the game of Ombre at Hampton Court?